 On March 27, 2020, the President of the U.S. signed the CARES Act, which is aimed at providing emergency assistance and health care for individuals, families, and businesses affected by the COVID-19 pandemic and generally supporting the U.S. economy.
-The CARES Act, among other things, includes several business tax provisions which include, but are not limited to modifications of federal net operating loss carrybacks and deductibility, changes to prior year refundable alternative minimum tax liabilities, increase of limitations on business interest deductions from 30 percent to 50 percent of earnings before interest, taxes, depreciation, and amortization, technical corrections of the classification of qualified improvement property making them eligible for bonus depreciation, increase of the limits on charitable contribution deductions from 10 percent to 25 percent of adjusted taxable income, modifications of the treatment of federal loans, loan guarantees, and other investments, suspension of industry specific excise taxes, deferral of the company portion of OASDI, and implementation of a refundable employee retention tax credit.
+The CARES Act, among other things, includes several business tax provisions which include, but are not limited to modifications of federal net operating loss carrybacks and deductibility; changes to prior year refundable alternative minimum tax liabilities; increase of limitations on business interest deductions from 30 percent to 50 percent of earnings before interest, taxes, depreciation and amortization; technical corrections of the classification of qualified improvement property making them eligible for bonus depreciation; increase of the limits on charitable contribution deductions from 10 percent to 25 percent of adjusted taxable income; modifications of the treatment of federal loans, loan guarantees and other investments; suspension of industry specific excise taxes; deferral of the company portion of OASDI; and implementation of a refundable employee retention tax credit.

 The CARES Act provides for the delay in the required deposit of the employer portion of the OASDI payroll tax from the date of enactment through the end of 2020.
-Of the taxes that the Company can defer, 50 percent of the deferred taxes are required to be deposited by the end of 2021 and the remaining 50 percent are required to be deposited by the end of 2022.
-Additionally, The CARES Act provides a refundable tax credit, the employee retention tax credit, to certain employers who are ordered by a competent governmental authority to suspend or reduce business operations due to concern about the spread of COVID-19 or suffered a significant decline in the business during a calendar quarter during 2020 compared to the same calendar quarter during the previous year.
-As of September 30, 2021 and 2020, the Company deferred approximately \$5.1 million and \$3.1 million, respectively, related to the employer portion of the OASDI tax.
+Of the taxes that the Company can defer, 50 percent of the deferred taxes were required to be deposited by the end of 2021 and the remaining 50 percent were required to be deposited by the end of 2022.
+Additionally, the CARES Act provides a refundable tax credit, the employee retention tax credit, to certain employers who are ordered by a competent governmental authority to suspend or reduce business operations due to concern about the spread of COVID-19 or suffered a significant decline in the business during a calendar quarter during 2020 compared to the same calendar quarter during the previous year.